Tour Itineraries Extensions & Excursions Registrations Form Tour Prices Contact Us

 Local Farmer, SaqqaraRuth has some friends in the Saqqara area who have a guesthouse in the Black Land, the farming area.
 Hopefully they will be home and able to welcome us for lunch.
 It's also a chance to see some the nearby farmers and their animals up close.
 See Blue Lotus of Saqqara Guesthouse.

 On our way back to Giza we stop at what was once the capital city of Ancient Egypt, Memphis.
 See the huge statue of Ramesses II and the Alabaster Sphinx.
+We'll visit a papyrus institute and see how the ancient papyrus was made.
+Includes a shop where you can buy your own as well.

 Optional: